MuziPH/http-functional-reactive/README.md

-# Spring Functional Reactive-style HTTP Controllers
+# Handling a constant Stream of Server Sent Events using Reactive Functional Endpoints.